misterxcrypt/cryptic-grove/content/index.md

 - Financial Analytics & Cybercrime Research – Understanding fraud at scale.

 This digital garden is my evolving map of knowledge—scattered, structured, and always growing.
 Feel free to explore! 🚀

+An Easter egg 🥚.
+I hid my poetry self somewhere in this website 👀.